This article explains how to scan a standalone API target with Probely.

 Set the URL field to the API base URL, i.e., the domain from which your API is actually serving clients.

-When setting the API, if the server defined in the schema is not within the scope of the target, a warning will appear.
-You can then opt to ignore the server tag value from the OpenAPI schema file and use the target URL instead.
+If the server defined in the schema is not within the scope of the target, a warning will appear.
+You can opt to ignore the server from the OpenAPI schema file and use the target URL instead.

 After adding (and verifying, if needed) the API target, go to its settings where there are some differences when compared with a non-API target, namely:

-• There's no Extra Hosts section as this only makes sense for web applications
+There's no Extra Hosts section, as this only makes sense for web apps.

 Configure the API Authentication